10 Fun Things to Do in Yangon, Myanmar (in 2017)

 How to reach: Many buses go to Shwedagon Road – just ask around and you will surely find a bus.
 We asked a few locals and got on to a bus from Sule Pagoda that took us to Shwedagon Road for 100 MMK per person.

-3) Head to Inya Lake at night for a lake side dinner and drinks
+3) Enjoy the nightlife at Inya Lake and enjoy a lake side dinner

 We ended up visiting Inya lake at night just by chance since we had absolutely no idea where to go for a few drinks.
 As soon as we reached, we knew we had made the right decision.
 Right after Shwedagon Pagoda, that was packed with tourists, Inya Lake was a complete change of scene.
 It appeared to be a popular hangout area for Yangon’s youth who were sitting around the lake on the grass with their guitars and openly drinking beer.
 We had a lovely dinner at one of the restaurants with a view of the lake.
 After dinner, we decided to head to the lawn area for a stroll.
 To our delight, there were many roadside vendors selling Dagon and Myanmar beers.
 While we saw conservatively dressed women everywhere else in Yangon, here we saw many local women that wore shorts.
 Oh and by the way, we did not see even a single tourist here.